juncheong/Search-And-Reporting-Application/README.md

 Make sure you create an account on Heroku and let Jun know so you can be added as a collaborator!

-The app can be opened via the URL or also by typing this into the CLI:
+The app can be opened via the URL or by typing this into the CLI:

 ```heroku open```